Continually Updated Clinical Reference

 Toxic substances

-Lead poisoning still is an important cause of mental retardation in the United States.
-The most frequent source of lead is pica – ingestion of flaking, old, lead-based paint.
+Lead poisoning is still an important cause of intellectual disability in the United States.
+The most frequent source of lead is pica (ie, ingestion of flaking, old, lead-based paint).
 Other sources of lead are certain fruit-tree sprays, leaded gasoline, some glazed pottery, and fumes from burning automobile batteries.
 Gastrointestinal symptoms dominate in acute poisoning.
 Headache may be associated with increased intracranial pressure, which may even lead to coma.
 Late manifestations include developmental retardation, ataxia, seizures, and personality changes.

 Other postnatal causes